 Q3 2018 Trends in Medtech Transactions Report

-Locust Walk is a global life science transaction firm.
+Locust Walk is a global life sciences transaction firm.
 Our integrated team-based approach across capabilities, geographies, and industry segments delivers the right products, the right partners, and the most attractive sources of capital to get the right deals done for biopharma and medtech companies.

 In this quarter’s report you can find an overview and analysis of the following medtech activities: